sachinmehan3/CLI-Coding-Assistant/README.md

 ### Slash Commands

-While talking to the Tech Lead, you can use the following quick commands:
+While talking to the Assistant, you can use the following quick commands:

 *   `/status`: Displays the beautiful UI card showing current project goals, completed milestones, and pending tasks.
 *   `/plan`: Switches to Plan Mode.
 The Tech Lead (Planner) takes over to coordinate and assign tasks.